-Summer is loading…with it comes the beauty of fine flavors creating their own universe of memories…feta cheese, yoghurt, dill, are all imprinted as Greek staples that meet up in fresh salads, sit side by side as juicy “meze” starters or compliment each other in different plates on dining tables washed in sea breeze.
+Summer is loading…with it comes the beauty of fine flavours creating their own universe of memories…feta cheese, yoghurt, dill, are all imprinted as Greek staples that meet up in fresh salads, sit side by side as juicy “meze” starters or compliment each other in different plates on dining tables washed in the sea breeze.

-Bay leaves and cinnamon sticks together with onions and garlic are the inseparable cooking companions in so many traditional Mediterranean recipes…what would really happen if all these favorites come in and meet on the same plate?
+Bay leaves and cinnamon sticks together with onions and garlic are the inseparable cooking companions in so many traditional Mediterranean recipes…what would really happen if all these favourites come in and meet on the same plate?

 This is the magic of creation, the unseen thread that weaves together ingredients to create a whole new dish…all new interpretations of the staples we have come to know…